uviclibraries/tableau/index.md

 - Passanges coded with different tags have the same colour in Taguette.
 - Only basic analysis can be done in Taguette.
 External tools, like Microsoft Excel, can be used for more advanced analysis are covered in this workshop.

-## Learning objectives - UPDATE FOR THE NEW TOOL
+## Learning objectives

 At the end of this workshop, you will be able to:

 1. Explain the 4 key considerations of data visualizations:
-    - asdf
+    - Audience
-    - asdf
+    - Form
-    - asdf
+    - Relationship
-    - asdf
+    - Design
 2. Import cleaned data into Tableau
 3. Navigate the layout of the Tableau interface
 4. Create 4 different charts and visualizations